savchenkoyana/Nbody/02_Reproduce_JGB/README_NBODY.md

 ## Compare results

-You can compare results visually (by running `animate.py`) or plot all statistics: density profile, mass spectrum or lagrange radius.
+You can compare gyrFalcON and Nbody0 results visually (by running `animate.py`) or plot all statistics: density profile, mass spectrum or lagrange radius.

 To plot lagrange radii for gyrFalcON and Nbody0 together, run this command: